-NAOS (Section 4) is an Adaptive Optics (AO) system (Section 4.1) that is designed to work with natural guide sources (NGS, point-like or extended objects) with either a visible or an IR wavefront sensors.
-It can also use a Laser Guide Star (LGS) Beacon and a natural Tip-Tilt source (TTS) to provide AO correction with somewhat degraded performance with respect to NGS.
-Recently the system is able to provide even more degraded correction using the LGS without TTS, the so called "seeing enhancer" (SE) mode allowing full sky coverage.
+NAOS (Section 4) is an Adaptive Optics (AO) system (Section 4.1) that is designed to work with natural guide sources (NGS, point-like or extended objects) with either a visible or an IR wavefront sensor.
+It can also use a Laser Guide Star (LGS) beacon and a natural Tip-Tilt source (TTS) to provide AO correction with somewhat degraded performance with respect to NGS.
+As of recently, the system is able to be used over the whole sky, albeit with poorer correction than with an NGS or the LGS+TTS, using the LGS alone in "seeing enhancer" (SE) mode.

-CONICA (Section 0) is an Infra-Red (IR) (1 - 5 μm) imager and spectrograph fed by NAOS.
+CONICA (Section 5) is an Infra-Red (IR) (1 - 5 μm) imager and spectrograph fed by NAOS.
 It is capable of imaging, long slit spectroscopy, simultaneous differential imaging (SDI), coronagraphy, polarimetry and sparse aperture interferometry, with several different plate scales, filters and options (e.g. cube mode for "lucky-imaging", pupil tracking for imaging, coronagraphy and SDI).
 The modes offered for P87 are listed in Table 2-1